-Note: Every time the hook script is modified, it needs to be "imported" again using the
+Note: Every time the hook script is modified, it needs to be "imported" again using the command above.

+'''

-\$ qmgr -c "import hook ..." command above.
+$ qmgr -c "import hook ..."

+'''

-Altair Accelerator & Flowtracer
+7.6 Altair Accelerator & Flowtracer

-The MISTRAL_BYPASS_PROGRAMS environment variable can be used to avoid tracing I/O which originates in Altair Accelerator & Flowtracer while still recording I/O caused by Accelerator & Flowtracer jobs.
+The MISTRAL\BYPASS\PROGRAMS environment variable can be used to avoid tracing I/O which originates in Altair Accelerator & Flowtracer while still recording I/O caused by Accelerator & Flowtracer jobs.

-If the MISTRAL_BYPASS_PROGRAMS environment variable is set to list of programs and directories, then any program which matches an entry in the list will be run in bypass mode.
-For example, export MISTRAL_BYPASS_PROGRAMS="emacs,/usr/local/", would run emacs and any program in /usr/local/, or a subdirectory such as /usr/local/bin, in bypass mode.
-If MISTRAL_BYPASS_PROGRAMS is set to the parent directory of VOVDIR, all programs in the Accelerator or Flowtracer installation will run in bypass mode.
+If the MISTRAL\BYPASS\PROGRAMS environment variable is set to list of programs and directories, then any program which matches an entry in the list will be run in bypass mode.
+For example, export MISTRAL\BYPASS\PROGRAMS="emacs,/usr/local/", would run emacs and any program in /usr/local/, or a sub-directory such as /usr/local/bin, in bypass mode.
+If MIS-TRAL\BYPASS\PROGRAMS is set to the parent directory of VOVDIR, all programs in the Accelerator or Flowtracer installation will run in bypass mode.

 If more control over the process is needed, you can take advantage of the fact that both Accelerator and Flowtracer can set user-specified environment variables when they run jobs.
-Since Breeze and Mistral can be started by setting appropriate environment variables, this provides a basic mechanism for tracing such jobs without having to trace the accelerator or flow tracer infrastructure.
+Since Breeze and Mistral can be started by setting appropriate environment variables, this provides a basic mechanism for tracing such jobs without having to trace the accelerator or flowtracer infrastructure.